CodeYourFuture/syllabus/docs/react/week-2/mentors.md

 ### Handling Events

 - Function references vs function calls is a very common source of confusion
-  - It is worth recapping again to ensure that students really do understand it
+  - It is worth recapping again to ensure that trainees really do understand it
 - Passing event handler function references
-  - The concept trips up a lot of students - will try to immediately call the function when passing to an event handler (e.g. `onClick={this.foo()})`
+  - The concept trips up a lot of trainees - will try to immediately call the function when passing to an event handler (e.g. `onClick={this.foo()})`
 - Passing functions as props
-  - This concept isn't really that much different from the section above, but passing across components does often confuse students
+  - This concept isn't really that much different from the section above, but passing across components does often confuse trainees

 ### Re-Rendering Components